Central chimpanzee: Ebola virus

-Since the 1990s there have been multiple outbreaks of Ebola in great apes especially central chimpanzees all over the African continent, this has had a great effect on the population numbers.
+Since the 1990s, there have been multiple outbreaks of Ebola in great apes especially central chimpanzees all over the African continent, this has had a great effect on the population numbers.
 It had strong impacts on the central chimpanzees and western lowland gorillas.
-This virus spread to central chimpanzees but also spread to other western chimpanzee species.
+This virus spread to central chimpanzees but spread to western chimpanzee species.
 Ebola also spread to western lowland gorillas and even to humans.
-In 1994 an outbreak of Ebola was recorded in Nature.
-During the time of a couple weeks 25% of the central chimpanzee population disappeared in this rainforest, this amounted to 43 wild central chimpanzees that died.
+In 1994, an outbreak of Ebola was recorded in Nature.
+During the time of a couple weeks, 25% of the central chimpanzee population disappeared in this rainforest, this amounted to 43 wild central chimpanzees that died.
 They were found in the Tai National Park.

 The spread of Ebola is commonly inter species especially between western lowland gorillas and central chimpanzees.
-Since the 1990s it is estimated that about one third of the population of western lowland gorillas and central chimpanzees have died.
+Since the 1990s, it is estimated that about one third of the population of western lowland gorillas and central chimpanzees have died.

 In another study done about the 1996 outbreak that happened in North Eastern Gabbon, showed that the population of central chimpanzees had a high risk of death if exposed to this virus.
-Out of the 37 central chimpanzees that were contaminated 27 were found dead.
+Out of the 37 central chimpanzees that were contaminated, 27 were found dead.
 This threat from Ebola pandemics combined with conservation and habitat destruction pose a large issue to the central chimpanzee population.

-In 2004 an outbreak of Ebola of appeared in Central Africa.
-It had an enormous on the western lowland gorilla and therefore also had an impact on the central chimpanzee population.
+In 2004, an outbreak of Ebola of appeared in Central Africa.
+It had an enormous impact on the western lowland gorilla and therefore also had an impact on the central chimpanzee population.
 A study showed that the western lowland gorilla population in the area went from 380 individuals to 40.
 It is also noted in the study that the Ebola outbreak has caused a large decrease of the central chimpanzee population as well.
 This virus has drastic impact on the population of central chimpanzees.

 Vaccine

-In 2011 an experiment began which would try to vaccinate the central chimpanzees, this experiment was performed on six central chimpanzees.
-Their experiment was to vaccinate central chimpanzees with a vaccine developed for humans.
-Their goal was to try to reduce the spread of Ebola within central chimpanzees.
-Through this experiment the central chimpanzees developed an immune response that was though to have developed antibodies.
+In 2011, an experiment began in order to try to vaccinate the central chimpanzees with a vaccine developed for humans to reduce the spread of Ebola within the population.
+This experiment was performed on six central chimpanzees.
+Through this experiment, the central chimpanzees developed an immune response that was thought to have developed antibodies.
 This study was not conclusive.
 In 2015, the central chimpanzees were place on the endangered list so further experiments had to halted.